 For non-EU students different tuition fees may apply.

 On average the costs of living are estimated to be between 400 to 500 € per month.

 International students of all fields are eligible to apply for Lithuanian state scholarships to fund their studies.
+The Lithuanian State Scholarships Programme is designed for the advanced students, lecturers or researchers of foreign higher education and research institutions to enable them to study at higher education institutions of the Republic of Lithuania.
 In most cases, scholarships cover both: the tuition fees and living costs.
 The financial regulations depend on the home country of an applicant.

 Also most Lithuanian universities offer scholarships from their own funds to students who satisfy specified requirements.
 Interested students should apply to the chosen higher education institution to find out if funding is available for their studies.